 In addition to the required FMSVSS 218 stands, the Snell Memorial Foundation has its own standards for motorcycle safety.
 While the Snell standards are voluntary, many motorcyclists follow these standards for further safety precautions.
 Snell certification is an indicator that a motorcycle helmet is a quality helmet.

 Just because a law says a motorcycle rider is not required to use a helmet, that does not mean it is wise not to use a helmet.
 The reverse is true.
 Motorcycle riders are not protected from the front, side, rear, or top as automobile and truck drivers are.
 When a motorcycle crash happens, the occupants will fall directly to the ground.
 If death does not occur, the rider is likely to suffer a brain injury, which can cause loss of cognitive abilities, loss of life’s pleasure, and unbearable pain.
 A helmet can help decrease the likelihood of death or a brain injury.

 At Gainsberg Law, a Chicago motorcycle accident attorney can help riders understand the rules before they get onto their motorcycles.
 We strive to help our clients in Chicago appreciate the safety issues before they ride.
 Our legal team has a strong record of success in holding auto and truck drivers liable when a motorcycle accident does happen.
 We fight for the families of victims who died in a motorcycle accident and for the victims if they suffer a brain injury, broken bones, or any type of motorcycle injury.
-Please call 312-313-1621 to speak with our compassionate and affordable lawyers.
-You can also schedule an appointment by completing our contact form.
+Please call 312-600-9585 to speak with our compassionate and affordable lawyers.
+You can also schedule an appointment by completing our contact form below.